Calling Built-in Functions in Python

 - Multiple inputs can be passed into functions separated by

-- Inputs can be different types (e.g. list and boolean).
+, - Inputs can be different types (e.g. list and boolean).

 - Inputs can have names like

-again assigns the input to the particular argument. - The input list,
+reversewhere=again assigns the input to the particular argument. - The input list,

-, itself was not changed.
+demo, itself was not changed.
 This may not be true for some functions that have “in-place” manipulations.

 Passing arguments by position vs keywords

-Continusing the example above, the first input demo
+Continusing the example above, the first input demo was passed in as the first

 input which is considered a positional argument.
-The second input True
+The second input True was

-passed as a keyword argument because we referenced the keyword reverse
+passed as a keyword argument because we referenced the keyword reverse.

 Notice that keyword arguments cannot be used before position arguments since the intent is unclear: do you expect the keyword argument to count as one of the positions or not?